Here are some frequently asked questions:

 Where to Find Textbooks

 If you give yourself a few days’ head start, it is possible to find some good textbook prices at online bookstores and have the books delivered in time for the second or third class period.
-Start with Best Book Buys or AAAPriceSearch, which are comparative shopping sites that give you price, availability, shipping times, and cost for any book at more than 25 online stores.
+Start with Best Book Buys, which are comparative shopping sites that give you price, availability, shipping times, and cost for any book at more than 25 online stores.
 Online bookstores geared specifically to the college textbook market are increasingly popular.
 Most will buy back your books at term’s end, and a few will even pay shipping costs.
 Check out VarsityBooks, or see the ratings for online textbook sites on the Top Ten Links site.

 Study Aids and Test Preparation Sites